Toyota and Mazda to build $1.6 billion factory in the U.S.

-Toyota and Mazda have announced plans to build a $1.6 billion manufacturing plant in the U.S. that will create as many as 4,000 jobs.
+Toyota and Mazda have announced plans to build a $1.6 billion manufacturing plant in the United States that will create as many as 4,000 jobs.

-The Japanese automakers said in a statement that the new facility would be operational by 2021, but did not specify where it would be built.
+The Japanese automakers said in a statement Friday that the facility would be operational by 2021, but did not specify where it would be built.

 Mazda plans to build new crossover vehicles for the U.S. market at the plant, while Toyota will produce its Corolla model there.